Significant accounting policies

 Interest bearing Securities

 Interest bearing securities include bonds which are held for long-term liquidity purposes.
 These securities are measured at AC since they comply with the classification requirements for AC as indicated in the section 'Financial assets – classification'.
-The securities are initially measured at fair value of the consideration paid, plus transaction costs incurred.
+The securities are initially measured at fair value of the consideration paid, including transaction costs incurred.
 Subsequently, they are measured at AC using the effective interest rate method.
-For the interest-bearing securities an allowance for ECL is estimated.
-For more details we refer to the section 'Financial assets – Impairment'
+For the interest-bearing securities an ECL allowance is estimated.
+For more details on ECL allowance we refer to the section 'Financial assets – Impairment'.

 Loans to private sector

 Loans to the private sector in developing countries for the account and risk of FMO;

 Loans provided by FMO and to a certain level, guaranteed by the Dutch government.

 Loans to the private sector on the balance sheet of FMO include:

 Loans measured at AC which comply with the classification requirements for AC as indicated in the section 'Financial assets – classification'.
 These loans are initially measured at fair value of the consideration paid including incremental direct transaction costs incurred.
 Subsequently, the loans are measured at AC using the effective interest rate method;